FreeON/spammpack/index.markdown

 # Authors

-The principal authors of spammpack are:
+The principal authors of spammpack, in alphabetical order, are:

+    - Eric Chisolm @echisolm
     - Matt Challacombe @mattchallacombe
     - Nicolas Bock @nicolasbock

 # Bibliography